West Prussia: Establishment

-Napoleonic Wars
+Napoleonic Wars and Congress of Vienna

-After the defeat of Prussia by the Napoleonic French Empire at the 1806 Battle of Jena-Auerstedt followed by the Treaties of Tilsit, West Prussia lost its southern territory in the vicinity of Thorn and Kulm (Chełmno) to the short-lived Duchy of Warsaw; it also lost Danzig, which was a Free City from 1807 until 1814.
-After the final defeat of Napoleon in 1815, Danzig, Kulm, and Thorn were returned to West Prussia by resolution of the Vienna Congress.
-Some of the areas of Greater Poland annexed in 1772 that had formed the Netze District were added to West Prussia as well (the remainder became part of the Grand Duchy of Posen).
+In 1806, armies of the French Empire under Napoleon defeated Prussia at the Battle of Jena–Auerstedt.
+In the resulting Treaties of Tilsit, West Prussia lost its southern territory around Thorn and Culm to the short-lived Duchy of Warsaw; it also lost Danzig, which was a Free City from 1807 until 1814.
+After Napoleon's final defeat in 1815, Danzig, Culm and Thorn were returned to West Prussia by the Congress of Vienna.
+Some areas of Greater Poland annexed in 1772 that had formed the Netze District were added to West Prussia as well; the remainder became part of the Grand Duchy of Posen.

-Restoration

-Administrative divisions and languages in West Prussia according to the German census 1910.
-The numbers include German military stationed in the region, as well as civil clerks and officials, were settled as part of German state's official policy of Germanization of Polish areas.